taahakh/SSBE-Backend/documentation.md

             None

 # SummarisationManager

+Carries out summarisation, manages the resources of multiple models and creating model descriptors for use in the extension.

+This component is designed to carry out summarisation using different selected models.
+Summarisation functionailty should be implemented in the models themselves or in this component.

 ## __init__(self, model_src_path='model_list.txt', json_output_path='md.json')

         Initialises a SummarisationManager object.
 Stores a list of models and creates a JSON file containing model descriptors.